Spoilers For Monday’s ‘General Hospital’: Loved Ones Face Farewell To Oscar And Sam’s Surprised By Something

 — General Hospital (@GeneralHospital) May 2, 2019

-Cameron is said to rise to the occasion in some way during the next show too.
+Cameron is said to rise to the occasion in some way during the next show, too.
 Come Monday, everybody will see whether that’s in relation to Oscar or connected to the community service work Cam is doing.
-Whatever good thing Cameron does, General Hospital spoilers reveal that he gets testy with Franco about something in an upcoming conversation too.
+Whatever good thing Cameron does, General Hospital spoilers reveal that he gets testy with Franco about something in an upcoming conversation, too.

 Monday’s episode also brings a conversation involving Jason, Sam, and Michael.
 Obviously, this will have something to do with Dawn of Day, but it’s not known yet exactly what the three will discuss.
 Whatever it is they talk about, it appears to be serious and potentially problematic, as Sam will question whether Jason knew about whatever it is they’re discussing.